 OVR will provide information to BSE and LEAs regarding OVR services that will be disseminated to students and their families.
-OVR staff may conduct outreach in the following manner:
+BSE will ensure that LEAs highlight the information and outreach activities provided by OVR and make such information and activities available to all students with disabilities and families of students with disabilities OVR staff may conduct outreach in the following manner such as:

-- providing VR brochures and business cards to the school; - presenting at the first open house, parent information nights, or orientation held at the school: - conducting regularly scheduled school visits (co-location); - participating in transition and job fairs at the school; - attending IEP meetings, when invited; and - speaking about pre-employment transition services and VR services at school staff meetings, teacher in-service training, student/parent group meetings, or interagency meetings.
+- providing VR brochures and business cards to the school; - presenting at the first open house, family information nights, or orientation held at the school: - conducting regularly scheduled school visits; - participating in transition and job fairs at the school; - attending IEP meetings, when invited; and - speaking about pre-employment transition services and VR services at school staff meetings, teacher in-service training, student/family group meetings, or interagency meetings.